Haidra-Org/AI-Horde/CONTRIBUTING.md

 * copy `.env_template` into `.env` and edit it according to its comments.
 The horde should start if you leave it unedited
 * install python requirements with `python -m pip install -r requirements.txt --user`
 * start server with `python server.py  -vvvvi --horde stable`
-* You can now connec to http://localhost:7001
+* You can now connect to http://localhost:7001